2000-09 M. Soccer All-Era team

-Matt Hall enters his third season as associate head coach and 16th overall with the San Diego State men's soccer program.
-His primary duties are working with the goalkeepers.
+Matt Hall enters his fourth season as associate head coach and 17th overall with the San Diego State men's soccer program.
+His primary responsibilities are working with the Aztec goalkeepers.
 In addition to his goalkeeping duties, Hall coordinates the team's recruiting, and organizes and runs practice sessions.

-Known as one of the top assistant coaches in the nation, Hall has coached a goalkeeper to a postseason honor in five of his last nine seasons on The Mesa.
+Known as one of the top assistant coaches in the nation, Hall has coached an SDSU netminder to a postseason honor in six of his last 10 seasons on Montezuma Mesa.

-"I am so fortunate that Matt has become such a significant part of my personal and professional life," head coach Lev Kirshner said.
+"I am so fortunate that Matt has become such a significant part of my personal and professional life," said Aztec head coach Lev Kirshner.
 "Since 1997, when Matt first played for me, I have enjoyed watching him mature as an adult and professional.
 Matt has become one of my closest friends and I am so blessed to have him as my assistant.
 This program would not be the same without him and neither would my life."

 In 2012, SDSU held opponents scoreless on four different occasions, highlighted by a 0-0 tie against top-10 ranked Indiana.
 The Aztecs also earned an overtime victory over Clemson, 1-0.
-San Diego State's goalkeepers finished the season with a goals against average of 1.46 with a .721 save percentage.
+San Diego State's goalkeepers finished that season with a goals against average of 1.46 with a .721 save percentage.